-- Coach to chat through how the session went considering 'Who' you are coaching (motivations, goals/aspirations, optimum learning environment), 'What' you need to coach (performance models, progressions) and 'How' you coach (learners learning, coaches response), along with how the skill taught in sheltered water could be progressed on advanced water; - Participants to provide feedback from their experience; - Tutor to support with any additional (positive/supportive) comments to support individual and group learning; - Tutor to practically add to the sessions to further develop/clarify understanding and/or add further coaching tools and technical/tactical knowledge.
+- Coach to chat through the coaching behaviours they used and how they felt the session worked out, along with how the skill taught in easier water could be progressed on advanced water; - Observers to provide feedback from their observations, focusing on 'what' they saw that demonstrates coaching/learning/learning environment subject areas covered the day before; - Participants to provide feedback from their experience; - Tutor to support with any additional (positive/supportive) comments to support individual and group learning; - Tutor to practically add to the sessions to further develop/clarify understanding and/or add further coaching tools and technical/tactical knowledge.
 This done as much as time allows.